sbiitju/chatgpt_flutter/README.md

 # chatgpt_flutter

-Food App is a simple food delivery app developed by using Flutter SDK for browsing food catalogs and placing orders to restaurants.
-This app was designed by following MVVM architecture.
-For communicating with the backend using GraphQL here we use GraphQL flutter library.
+ChatGPT mobile version, which can interact with ChatGPT data models that can understand and generate natural language.it is a demo application based on GPT-3 model.User can make request and get response using it.The app is building This app was designed by following MVVM architecture.
+For communicating with the backend using DIO and managing state I used GetX.

 [Try Sample APK](https://drive.google.com/file/d/1B9FAuS-0nNCnJUYlx8CKZCnNCYF1tNKB/view?usp=sharing)